José Guillén

 José Manuel Guillén (pronounced [ɡiˈʎen]; born May 17, 1976) is a Dominican former professional baseball outfielder.
 Guillén played for ten Major League Baseball (MLB) teams in his career.

 Professional career

 Pittsburgh Pirates

 Guillén was signed by the Pittsburgh Pirates as an amateur free agent on August 19, 1993.
-He made his MLB debut on April 1, 1997 and was the team’s everyday right fielder.
-Guillén made the jump to the Majors having played the entire 1996 campaign in High-A.
+He made his MLB debut on April 1, 1997 and was the team's everyday right fielder.
+Guillén made the jump to the Majors having played the entire 1996 campaign in High-A. On July 27, 1998, Guillén made what has been widely described as one of the most spectacular outfield assists in baseball history; after botching a catch at the warning track at Coors Field, Guillén scooped up the ball and made a blistering throw to get Neifi Pérez out at third base.

 Tampa Bay Devil Rays

 On July 23, 1999, Guillén was traded, along with Jeff Sparks, to the Tampa Bay Devil Rays for Joe Oliver and Humberto Cota.
 On November 27, 2001, after two injury-plagued seasons with the Devil Rays, the team released him.

 Arizona Diamondbacks

 On December 18, 2001, Guillén signed with the Arizona Diamondbacks.
 He played in only 54 games for the Diamondbacks before being released on July 22, 2002.